yalequan/yalequan.github.io/_pages/teaching-experience.md

 ## Course: MATH 112B - Essential Algebra B

 Assisted with the development and implementation during the first semester this course was implemented.
 Developed lesson plans that connected the new Geometry material taught in activity sections to the Algebra concepts covered in large lecture.
 Lessons consisted of a combination of think-pair-share, modeling, individual, and group work.
-Taught 4-5 activity sections per semester with 25-30 undergrad- uate students per section.
+Taught 4-5 activity sections per semester with 25-30 undergraduate students per section.
 Students were primarily STEM majors.
 Attended lecture 2 times per week and answered questions asked during lecture.
 Held 2hrs of office hours per week.

 ## Course: MATH 104/94 - The Power of Mathematics